MinaProtocol/mina/frontend/website/docs/developers/archive-node.md

 ## Background

 Since Coda nodes are by default succinct, if you need to preserve historical state, you'll want to run an `archive node`.
-The easiest way to run the `archive node` is by the prod archive node docker-compose file.
+The easiest way to run the `archive node` is by using the archive node docker-compose file.

-Here are required steps to achieve this:

-1. Clone the coda repository:
+1. Clone the Coda repository:
     `git clone https://github.com/CodaProtocol/coda.git`
 2. Install `docker-compose`.
 You can find installation instructions for `docker-compose` on [the docker website] (https://docs.docker.com/compose/install/).
-3. Ensure that ports 3085, 3086, 9000 and 5432 are open.
-These ports correspond to ports for the daemon, archive, Hasura and Postgres servers to run.
+3. Ensure that ports 3085, 3086, 9000, and 5432 are open.
+These ports correspond to ports for the daemon, archive, Hasura and Postgres servers to run, respectively.
+If these ports cannot be used, please refer to our [troubleshooting guide](/docs/troubleshooting/) to resolve this issue with port forwarding.

-Start the daemon using this command to run an archive process:
+Start the Coda daemon using this command to run an archive process:

 ```bash
 docker-compose -f scripts/archive/docker-compose.prod.yml
 ```

 ### Note
-Running the archive node may not be compatible with the current testnet as the deployment configurations of the archive node is on a unstable develop branch.
+Running the archive node may not be compatible with the current testnet as the deployment configurations of the archive node is the develop branch, which may have features not supported currently by the testnet.

 ## Architecture